Insality/sheets-exporter/README.md

 Upload file /Users/test/export_config/export_result/TokensConfig.json
 ```

-You can check save folder inside your `config.json` file..
+You can check save folder inside your `config.json` file.

-For more information how edit configs and use default and custom handlers please read the [instructions here](/docs/02_configs.md)
+For more information how edit configs and use default and custom handlers please read the [instructions here](/docs/02_configs.md).

+You can check full config example here: [Full Config Example](https://github.com/Insality/defold-eva/tree/master/export_config)

 ## Documentation